sathvik-lab/editWebPage/README.md

 # editWebPage
-Simply edit your web page by adding this link as a bookmark.
+Simply edit your web page by adding the link in https://sathvik-lab.github.io/editWebPage/ this page as a bookmark.